rdmpage/zoom-tree/README.md

 # Zoomable view of a phylogenetic tree

+`php rows.php` generates the SVG files for each node, one for leaves and two (open and closed) for internals.

 ## Overview

 - Page described a series of different types of visualisations of trees.